 Following are our time-tested instructions and advice, updated for the COVID-19 era, to help women get through mastectomy or other breast cancer surgery.
 Please read them carefully from beginning to end.
 This was the “tip sheet” that led to the creation and launch of our first products, the Masthead® Breast Bag, and Elizabeth Pink Surgical Bra®.

 I. Get Organized

 - Printouts and copies of all of your medical information (such as insurance information, list of doctors, prior hospitalizations and medication list)

 - Date, phone number and name of physician, nurse and/or administrators who book your appointments

 - Consider arranging for a home nurse.
 If appropriate, arrange for Visiting Nurse Association (VNA) or other home nurse service follow-up so that you can have a nurse check on you at home rather than make a trip to an office for your first post-op visit.
 Make sure you have this set up in advance.

 - Make sure you have a working digital thermometer at home.
 You will need to check your temperature and also report symptoms to a nurse who will call you pre-operatively to review instructions.

 - If you tend to get nauseated from anesthesia or pain medication, mention this to your physician, surgeon, and anesthesiologist before surgery.
 If you are extremely nervous, you can also ask for a sedative for the night before surgery to help you sleep.

 - If possible, do your hair or have your hair done.
 If possible, get your hair cut, colored, blown-dry or whatever you normally do) before your surgery.
-Most likely you won’t be allowed to shower, blow-dry or style your hair for a few days because you can’t lift your arms.
+Most likely you won’t be allowed to shower or blow-dry your hair for a few days because you can’t lift your arms.
 If you get your nails done, skip the polish, because you probably won’t be able to wear it in the operating room.
 Shave or wax your legs and underarms, if necessary, before your surgery, because you won’t be able to lift your arms or reach down to your legs for a while.